Frida010/CodeChef-Creations/README.md

 The collection of recipes showcased on this platform originates from reputable culinary sources, namely [Köket.se](https://www.koket.se/), [Arla.se](https://www.arla.se/), [Ica.se](https://www.ica.se/recept/), and [Coop.se](https://www.coop.se/recept/).
 To make these recipes accessible to a broader audience, they have undergone a process of translation from Swedish to English.
 Additionally, an AI-driven adaptation ensures that they align seamlessly with the platform's distinctive code style.

 (Note: Recipes and images are unrelated)

+# Responsible Disclosure

+I take the security of CodeChef Creations seriously.
+If you discover any security vulnerabilities or potential issues, I encourage you to practice responsible disclosure.
+Please report your findings to me immediately through the following channels:

+**Email:** fridaholmlund@icloud.com

+When reporting security issues, please provide detailed information and steps to reproduce the vulnerability.
+I appreciate your help in keeping CodeChef Creations safe and secure for all users.

+# Conclusion

+Thank you for taking the time to explore CodeChef Creations!
+I hope you find my website interesting and valuable.
+If you have any questions, suggestions, or just want to say hello, feel free to reach out.
+Have a wonderful day!

+I appreciate your interest and look forward to hearing from you!😊